MarioCSan/CDownloader/README.md

 The download folder will be created automatically if you don't have it.

 ## Use in Windows
+Open a terminal in the folder where downloader.exe and urls.txt are located.
+Run the command downloader.exe and watch the files being downloaded.

 ## Uses in Linux
+Coming soon.